What is Expected of Supervisors?

 We expect you to provide career-related work experiences that are of sufficient challenge to college-level students.
 In addition to providing work that contributes to your organization's mission, we also hope you actively support the student's learning endeavor.
 Someone who has a heart for the professional development of others should be assigned to supervise the student.
 That person will need to:

-- Provide a clear job/project description for the work experience
+• Provide a clear job/project description for the work experience

-- Orient the student to the organization, its "culture" and their work assignment(s)
+• Orient the student to the organization, its "culture," and their work assignment(s)

-- Assist the student in developing/achieving personal learning objectives
+• Assist the student in developing/achieving personal learning objectives

-- Offer feedback to the student on a regular basis
+• Offer feedback to the student regularly

-- Complete formal written evaluations at the mid-point and conclusion of the work experience.
-These comments will directly impact the students internship grade.
+• Complete formal written evaluations at the mid-point and conclusion of the work experience.
+These comments will directly impact the student's internship grade.

 When a student registers for academic credit to intern at your site, you will receive a confirmation email with a link to an agency agreement.
 Please return the signed and dated agency agreement to us.